carboxylman/stackdb/tools/spf/README.spf.txt

     is called; this is the `id' attribute.
 The report() tn argument becomes name; report.tid becomes type; report.rv becomes resultValue; report.msg becomes msg; and any of the probe's values are passed back as strings in outputValues.

-Eventually we will also pass back probe thread context (i.e., pid, ppid, uid, gid, pidname) too; the 'ttctx' field will control this.
+    We also can report back thread context information (i.e., id, name, parent id, uid, gid; or other target backend-specific values -- i.e. registers, thread metadata, etc).
+You can control how much detail and for which threads it's reported.
+If ttdetail is not set, it defaults to 0.  ttdetail==-2 means print only tid; -1 means print only tid and name; 0 means print tid, name, ptid, uid, gid, and the 0-th level of information from the target backend.
+Anything greater than 0 increases the amount of data the backend will produce.
+Then, you can also select which threads are printed via the ttctx field.
+    If ttctx==all, all known threads will be displayed.
+If ttctx==self, only the thread that triggered the probe will be displayed.
+If ttctx==hier, then the thread hierarchy starting with the thread that triggered the probe, to its root parent, will be displayed.
+If ttctx==none, no threads will be displayed.
+The default is none.

   enable(<probeFilterId>)  {n}
   disable(<probeFilterId>) {n}